kgeographer/whweb-misc/README.md

 ### whweb-misc

-This repo holds miscellaneous related to **World Heritage Web** projects, including the **whweb** application kept separately in [kgeographer/whweb](https://github.com/kgeographer/whweb) the repository.
+This repo holds miscellaneous items related to **World Heritage Web** projects, including the **whweb** application kept separately in [kgeographer/whweb](https://github.com/kgeographer/whweb) the repository.
 This work is the resurfacing of work initiated in 2001 and largely dormant since 2004.

 * * *